kemitchell/square-one-forms/confidentiality-ip.md

 ### Give Notice of Required Disclosure

 If the law allows, you agree to promptly notify the company of the nature of the requirement and the _Confidential Information_ affected.
-If practical, you agree to give notice quickly enough to give the company a practical chance to start a proceeding to protect the confidentiality of the _Confidential Information_.
+If practical, you agree to give notice quickly enough to give the company a practical chance to start a legal proceeding to protect the confidentiality of the _Confidential Information_.

 ### Assistance